SNOmad1/Cardinal-Project/README.md

 ### Database Layer

 The database is powered by sqlite3.
-Each Electron app gets its own database, although most data lives in the server database.
-The CRUD functions and the API use plain SQL.
-For working with queries, [sqleary.js](https://github.com/somebeaver/sqleary.js) was purpose built.
+Each Electron app gets its own database, although the majority of data lives in the server database.
+CRUD functions and the API use plain SQL.
+For advanced queries, [sqleary.js](https://github.com/somebeaver/sqleary.js) was purpose built.

-The apps also use the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+The apps also use the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) in the Electron renderers for simple key-value storage.

 ### Presentation Layer

 UI's are [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) powered by [Lowrider.js](https://github.com/somebeaver/Lowrider.js) web components.
 Components are typically designed for a single purpose in single app, but they can also be shared between apps (e.g., the settings panel is shared between all apps).

 View routing is handled by [router.js](https://github.com/somebeaver/router.js), which handles the state of the UI and provides browsing functionality.
-Templates are handled by [html.js](https://github.com/somebeaver/html.js), which implements rudementary templating features like `{{mustache-tags}}`, and nested templates.
+Templates are handled by [html.js](https://github.com/somebeaver/html.js), which implements rudimentary templating features like `{{mustache-tags}}`, and nested templates.

 ### Networking Layer

 The server app uses Fastify for the HTTP server, and ws.js for WebSockets.
-Media is streamed over the network from the server to the clients, however clients can also play media locally.
+Media is streamed over the network from the server to the clients, however clients can also play media locally and report their playback status to the server.

-The server provides a RESTful API for consuming media data.
+The server provides a RESTful HTTP API for consuming media data.

 ## Roadmap